isakro/shoredate/README.md

 inverse distance weighting, where the default is to weight the distances by the square of the inverse distance between site and isobases.

-Note that spatial data used with the package should be set to WGS 84 / Zone 32N (EPSG:32632).

 ``` r
 # Create example point using the required coordinate system WGS84 / UTM zone 32N (EPSG: 32632)
 target_point <- sf::st_sfc(sf::st_point(c(538310, 6544255)), crs = 32632)